projectcontour/contour/design/routing-design.md

 - `GET -H "x-header: b" /foo` —> `backend-b.team-b`
 - `GET /foo` —>  `backend-default`

-### Exact Path
+### Path Matching

+Matching requests off of the HTTP request path is a core component of Contour.
+Path matching allows for applications to respond to specific portions of the request space.
+The following sections will outline the different path matching styles that Contour will support in IngressRoute/v1.

+#### Path Prefix

-Contour has support for a prefix-based match which means a request will route if the first part of the defined path matches.
-Sometimes this is not desired as the user intends an exact match.
+A prefix-based match means a request will route if the first part of the defined path matches the first portion of the request.
+For example, if a path prefix `/foo` is specified, it will match `/foo`, `/foo/bar`, as well as `/foobar`.
+Basically, anything after `/foo` unless additional routes are further defined.

-To enable an exact path match, just leave the trailing slash (`/`) off of the defined path.
-To enable a prefix-based path match, add a trailing slash (`/`) on the defined path.

-*Note: The convention of the trailing slash is subtle, but allows the spec to be cleaner.
-A clearer approach might be to have a field for the type of match (e.g. `exact` or `prefix`)*
+Users can specify a prefix match by utilizing the `prefix` attribute in the match spec of a route definition.

+Route delegation is possible with prefix matching.

+*Note: This is a breaking change from IngressRoute/v1beta1*

-##### Exact-Match:
+##### Example:

 ```yaml
 apiVersion: projectcontour.io/v1